 How to Clean Hair Dye Off Skin Right Now

-• Repeated hair coloring may weaken your hair, and ultimately, make it more likely to break.
+• Repeated coloring can weaken hair and make it more prone to breakage.

 Question